hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 ## Counting

 One of the best features of `awk` is that it can count up how many times a string occurs in a column.
-Let's use this to see how many times set of animal observations occurs in Yellowstone park.
+Let's use this to see how many times each set of animal observations occurs in Yellowstone park.

 ```bash
 awk ' { counter[$2] += 1 } END { for (animalgroup in counter){ print animalgroup, counter[animalgroup] } }' animal_observations_edited.txt